Farm It Forward

 It aims to create training and job opportunities for young people and tackle the issue of social isolation amongst older people and young families in the Blue Mountains.
 This will provide participants with much needed company, food garden maintenance and fresh healthy food grown in their own backyards, improving their overall health and wellbeing.

 Landowners will receive a weekly fruit and vegetable box in exchange for lending their land to be used for market gardening.
-All excess produce will be sold to local food co-operatives in the Blue Mountains who have already confirmed their support and contribution to the project, including the Blue Mountains Food Co-Op and Lyttleton Stores.
+All excess produce will be sold to local food co-operatives in the Blue Mountains who have already confirmed their support and/or contribution to the project, including the Blue Mountains Food Co-Op and Lyttleton Stores.

 It is due to be rolled out in mid September.
 Project coordinator Emmanuela Prigioni (Manu) has gathered a group of local young farmers-to-be and mentors who are passionate about farming and training others.
 They have been paired with Blue Mountains residents wanting to have their unused land transformed into market gardens in exchange for a weekly box of homegrown fruits and vegetables.
 Pending finances, the project is ready to be rolled out.